ClaudiaInSweden/visit-jarbo/README.md

 ## User stories

-User story: As a visitor, I want to know what I can expect in Järbo so that I can make a decision if I travel there or not.
+User story: As a visitor, I want to know what I can expect in Järbo so that I can decide if I travel there or not.

 End user goal: Visitor finds information about Järbo.